 Test conditions and evaluation criteria

 Test in this Exploration Experimen follows AhG11 tets conditions and complexity assessment methodology [1].
 Anchor is VTM11.0 with improved GOP-based temporal filter [2] enabled.
+Comparison of test results from last and this EE rounds shows that there is very tiny overlap between technologies under study in this EE and MCTF.
 5 quality levels (corresponding QP=22, 27, 32, 37, 42) are used for tests in in-loop filters cathegory.
-If Super resolution cathegory of tests even lower bit-rates diapason is used (corresponding QP= 27, 32, 37, 42, 47).
+For Super resolution cathegory even lower bit-rates diapason is used (corresponding QP= 27, 32, 37, 42, 47).
 Anchors were generated by AhG11 [10].

+Unfotunately not all EE participants used the most recent version of results reporting template.

 Most of the technologies under test in this EE are unchaged relatively to the last meeting.
 For them only Random Access configuration results have been up-dated, since new MCTF was enabled for both anchor and test.
-One participant was not able to provide results for JVET-V meeting, but provides results this meeting (only RA due to the limited computational resources).
+One participant was not able to provide results for JVET-V meeting, but provides results this meeting (only AI configuration was tested due to the limited computational resources).

 Exploration Experiment on NN-based in-loop filters